When pet owners hear the word “lily,” they may think of two things: beautiful and toxic.

 The smaller the individual eating calla lilies, the deadlier those crystals become.

-Canna lilies lack this toxicity and will not harm your cat or dog if they take a nibble.
+Canna lilies lack this toxic compound and will not harm your cat or dog if they take a nibble.

 Warning: Even Safe Plants Can Cause Problems

-Cats and dogs are carnivores, meaning their digestive tracts are too short to process plants.
+Cats and dogs are carnivores, meaning their digestive tracts are too short to process plant parts such as seeds, leaves, and stem.

 Cats and dogs nibble on grasses or other plants when they’re sick or simply curious.

-It may not kill your dog to have a little taste of your canna lily, but there may be possible side effects if they have too much.
+It may not kill your dog to have a little taste of your canna lily, but there may be possible side effects when there is too much ingestion.,

 Symptoms are generally mild but may involve: